Offering new tourism products and rebalancing the socio-economic life of Georgia

 “We are also looking at the gaps in regional value chains.
 Allocating funds to fill these gaps should lead to an increase in income generation.
 We have identified a gap in the wine value chains in Kakheti – a region known for its winemaking.
 We are partnering up with a lab to provide wine testing services in the region, rather than only in Tbilisi.
 In Georgia, we’re also looking at the tea value chain.”

-George Rajebashvili (Adviser on Tourism and Value Chain Development) tells us one of the exciting projects being implemented within the “The Oda House Route” project.
+George Rajebashvili (Adviser on Tourism and Value Chain Development) tells us one of the exciting projects being implemented within the “The Oda Route” project.

-Before construction, the owner would usually choose the best orientation for the balcony and the best view because Georgians spend a lot of time on the balcony.
+Before construction, the owner would usually choose the best orientation for the balcony and the best view because spend a lot of time on the balcony.
 They would even sleep on the balcony at night in good weather.
 The buildings have wide windows and balconies on all sides.
 This reflects the desire to be close to nature.

 Rajebashvili says that the Oda house is unique from a construction perspective because it can be easily transformed.
 “They were always considered’movable’ property because they can be easily disassembled, relocated, and rebuilt again.”